 First, nearly all lifeline providers include free browsing data as part of their free monthly wireless bundle.
 True, it’s a limited amount, but won’t it be better than nothing?
 Besides, a state like California gives its residents up to 10GB of free data, which could be more than enough if your phone is for only communication.

-What’s the Best Free Touch Screen Government Phones in 2023?
+What’s the Best Free Touch Screen Government Phone in 2024?

 Before we can answer that, you should know that the federal assistance benefit is only there to make sure everyone can afford phone bills.
 So, the free cell phones you get are the entry and mid-range models that are a few years old.